masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 I) Async/Await

-## Lets a short overview all of them:
+## Let's a short overview all of them:

 ### A) Javascript Function
 #### i) Name Function